 Maneesha has completed Certificate 1V in Assessment and Training of Small Groups (Australia), trained in Hypnotherapy (Italy) and is a qualified Psychotherapist and Counseller (Jansen Newman Institute, Sydney).

 Meeting Anna Freud in London some years ago, and being with her in her last moments, was a turning point for Maneesha.
 While maintaining her interest in meditation as a resource for all aspects of living, through that experience, she also saw the potential in bringing meditation to the dying process (See 'A Dialogue with Death').

-Maneesha is based in South-east London, England.
+Maneesha is based in North London, England.
 She is co-founder and co-director of The Sammasati Project, which offers a different vision of living and dying – that is, with awareness and celebration.
-Currently, with co-facilitator, Sudheer P. Niet, she is presenting The Sammasati Support-Person Training in the UK and travelling internationally, offering a series of workshops.
+With co-facilitator, Sudheer P. Niet, she is presenting The OSHOsammasati Experience in the UK, The OSHOsammasati Intensive in the OSHO International Meditation Resort in Pune, India and travelling internationally, offering a series of workshops.